theking2/kingsoft-persist-db/README.md

 ```
 https://example.com/vendor/kingsoft/persist-db/discover.php
 ```
 which only works if the proper global SETTINGS array is available.
-(See [`Kingsoft\Utils`](https://github.com/theking2/kingsoft-utils)
+(See [`Kingsoft\Utils`](https://github.com/theking2/kingsoft-utils).
+Specifically it requires the proper DB settings and a `namespace=` setting under `[api]` to generate the classses in the required PHP namespace.
+The location can later be added to the `composer.json` file for autoload.

 This will create a folder `discovered` in the root with subfolders based on namespace in the settings file.
 It also responds with a page listing what is available.
 To have the proxies autoloaded add the psr-4 section to your `composer.json`and run
 ```